Toy Story (franchise): Box office performance

 Toy Storys first five days of domestic release (on Thanksgiving weekend), earned the film $39.1 million.
 The film placed first in the weekend's box office with $29.1 million, and maintained its number one position at the domestic box office for the following two weekends.
 It was the highest-grossing domestic film in 1995, and the third-highest-grossing animated film at the time.

 Toy Story 2 opened at No. 1 over the Thanksgiving Day weekend, with a three-day tally of $57.4 million from 3,236 theaters.
 It averaged $17,734 per theater over three days during that weekend, and stayed at No. 1 for the next two weekends.
 It was the third-highest-grossing film of 1999.

 Toy Story 3 had a strong debut, opening in 4,028 theaters and grossing $41.1 million at the box office on its opening day.
 In addition, Toy Story 3 had the highest opening-day gross for an animated film on record.
 During its opening weekend, the film grossed $110.3 million, making it #1 for the weekend; it was the biggest opening weekend ever for any Pixar film.
 Toy Story 3 stayed at the #1 spot for the next weekend.
 The film had the second-highest opening ever for an animated film at the time.
 It was the highest-grossing film of 2010, both domestically and worldwide.
 Toy Story 3 grossed over $1 billion, making it the seventh film in history, the second Disney film in 2010, and the first animated film to do so.

 Toy Story 4 achieved the biggest opening for the series and the biggest for a G-rated film, grossing $120.9 million domestically and $244.5 internationally in its first weekend.
 It went on to gross $1.073 billion, becoming the 43rd movie ever to cross the billion dollar mark and was the eighth-highest-grossing film of 2019.

+Toy Story 5 grossed $159.7 million domestically and $150.5 million from other territories to open to $310.2 million worldwide, surpassing Toy Story 4 on its opening weekend and marking the franchise, and Pixar's, biggest debut to date.
+Toy Story 5 currently stands as the Highest-grossing film of 2026.

 Lightyear underperformed at the global box office, grossing a total of $226.4 million.
 Its first weekend gross totaled $85.2 million, underperforming expectations, attributed by observers to a lackluster audience turnout due to multiple factors including the COVID-19 pandemic, the release of past Pixar films Soul, Luca, and Turning Red on Disney+, and its more mixed reviews compared to other films in the franchise.